basvdberg/IncrementalJoin/inc_join/README.md

 | 7     | DE          | 2025-03-06 |

 ## Arrival time of A versus B
-The following chart shows the arrival time of A versus the arrival time of B. Arrival time a synonym of RecordDate.
+The following chart shows the arrival time of A versus the arrival time of B. Arrival time a synonym of RecDate.

 ![datasets](docs/arrival_time_a_b.png)